tdjastrzebski/All-Purpose-Power-Micro-Controller/README.md

 License:
 * Software is released under MIT license
-* Hardware is released under Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) License
+* Hardware design is released under Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) License

 > This repo contains complete documentation.
 If you are interested in building this device and need more details, please let me know rising an issue on GitHub.